Redecorating/archinstall-mbp/README.md

 Submenu for selecting a second profile (i.e. a desktop environment)

+Installs `iwd` and sets it as NetworkManager's WiFi backend

 TODO:
 -	install mbpfan?
 -	configure apple-ib-tb and apple-bce options